niolabs/docs/docs/cli/config.md

 The `config` or `cfg` command displays the configuration of any block or service within your running nio instance.
 The configuration is returned from nio in JSON format and displayed.

-When run without any parameters or with the optional `project` parameter, you will be promoted to enter configuration for pubkeeper.
+When run without any parameters or with the optional `project` parameter, you will be prompted to enter configuration for Pubkeeper.
 These values are optional.
 Pressing enter without typing in configuration values will not change the corresponding fields in `nio.env`.

 This command must be run from the root level of your project directory.